niekados/card-wars/README.md

 The game will display the cards and decks, allowing players to make moves and receive instant feedback.
 Additionally, there will be a simple progress indicator to keep track of the game's progression.
 The main goal of the project is to create an entertaining and educational game for all ages.
 It's a great way for kids to learn the rules of "Card Wars" while providing adults with a nostalgic trip down memory lane.
 The game aims to provide hours of enjoyment for players of all skill levels.

+## Target Audience

+The target audience for the game includes both adults and children who enjoy card games.
+The game is designed to be educational and entertaining, providing a fun experience for players of all ages.

 ## User Stories

 New users of the game would like to: